hieuvp/learning-python/data-science/pandas-basics/README.md

 # Import cars data
 cars = pd.read_csv("cars.csv", index_col=0)

+# You can also use "loc" and "iloc" to perform just about any data selection operation

 print()

+# "iloc" is integer index based,
+# so you have to specify rows and columns by their integer index like you did in the previous exercise

 print("# Print out observation for Japan") print("+ cars.iloc[2]") print(cars.iloc[2]) print()

+# "loc" is label-based,
+# which means that you have to specify rows and columns based on their row and column labels

 print("# Print out observations for Australia and Egypt") print('+ cars.loc[["AUS", "EG"]]')